 SafeTouch Child Safety Class: This class concentrates on how children and adolescents can protect themselves from any type of abusive or unwanted touch.

-Our Older Adult Program serves unbefriended patients and the facilities that care for them.
-Unbefriended patients are patients who have no written outline of their care preference and no identified family or friends to assist in medical decision-making when needed.
+Our Older Adult Program serves unbefriended individuals and the facilities that care for them.
+Unbefriended individuals are those who have no written outline of their care preference and no identified family or friends

 Disaster Relief began its Marshall Fire Recovery Navigation program in July 2022 to provide Disaster Care Management assistance to residents impacted by the Marshall Fire and Straight Line Wind event.
 The program offers basic resource referral to any household impacted by the fire or wind event and more intensive services to households needing assistance with developing a recovery plan; applying for available funding for unmet needs, repair or rebuild; advocacy and navigation assistance; language assistance; direct assistance for immediate and urgent unmet needs, and other identified needs.